-The CEO, or his/her designee, shall conduct an annual compliance inspection prior to the anniversary date of the original approval, to determine whether the approved MEO applicant/operator has complied with, or deviated from, the approved plan.
+The CEO or a consultant with appropriate expertise, or his/her designee, shall conduct an annual compliance inspection prior to the anniversary date of the original approval, to determine whether the approved MEO applicant/operator has complied with, or deviated from, the approved plan.
 The costs of the inspection and report shall be covered by the applicant/operator.
 Reports shall be provided to MEO applicant/operator.
-In case of non-compliance, the CEO shall issue a stop work order, except for remedial action, until such time as compliance is achieved.
+In case of noncompliance, the CEO shall issue a stop work order, except for remedial action, until such time as compliance is achieved.